GerbilSoft/hack-detection/README.md

 ## License

 hack-detection is licensed under the GNU AGPLv3.
-See [LICENSE.md](LICENSE.md) for more information.
+See [LICENSE](LICENSE) for more information.